RUSTCHECK/rustcheck/README.md

-# RUSTCHECK:Safety Enhancement of the Unsafe Rust
+# RUSTCHECK: Safety Enhancement of the Unsafe Rust
-RUSTCHEKCK Enhance the safety of unsafe Rust, and to help Rust developers effectively diagnose the root causes of memory-related bugs.
+RUSTCHEKCK enhances the safety of unsafe Rust, and helps Rust developers effectively diagnose the root causes of memory-related bugs.